Diegotistical/CrohnsModeling/README.md

-# CrohnModeling
+# Crohnsodeling

-**CrohnModeling** is a computational modeling project focused on simulating chronic intestinal inflammation dynamics observed in Crohn’s disease using mechanistic mathematics, stochastic processes, and numerical simulation.
+**CrohnsModeling** is a computational modeling project focused on simulating chronic intestinal inflammation dynamics observed in Crohn’s disease using mechanistic mathematics, stochastic processes, and numerical simulation.
 The goal is to build a modular, research-grade framework that captures flare–remission cycles, spatial inflammation propagation, and (optionally) inflammation-linked tumor initiation.

 ---